 Haemorrhoids are more common in the overweight population for several reasons and can be both painful and troublesome.
 A strong link between being overweight or obese and experiencing piles symptoms has been observed and explains why haemorrhoids can be a condition caused by obesity.
 Haemorrhoids are highly common in obese individuals as a result of having excess weight body weight or pressure that constricts the blood vessels surrounding the anus and rectum.
 Excess weight, especially around the abdominal regions, create a higher risk for developing haemorrhoids.
 Being overweight can complicate haemorrhoidal tissues and worsen the condition.
+Therefore, successful piles treatment can be very tricky.

 The theory of sliding anal canal lining widely explains the pathophysiology behind haemorrhoids in obese people.
 This proposes that haemorrhoids develop when the supporting tissues of the anal cushions disintegrate or deteriorate.
-Haemorrhoids are therefore described as the pathological condition caused by undue pressure on the anal cushions leading to abnormal downward displacement causing venous dilatation.
+Haemorrhoids are therefore described as a pathological condition caused by undue pressure on the anal cushions leading to abnormal downward displacement causing venous dilatation.

 There are typically three major anal cushions, located in the right anterior, right posterior and left lateral aspect of the anal canal and various numbers of minor cushions lying between them.
 The anal cushions of patients with haemorrhoids in obese people show significant pathological changes.
 These changes include abnormal venous dilatation, vascular thrombosis, a degenerative process in the collagen fibres and fibroelastic tissues, distortion and rupture of the anal subepithelial muscles.
 In addition to the above findings, a severe inflammatory reaction involving the vascular wall and surrounding connective tissue has been demonstrated in haemorrhoids, with associated mucosal ulceration, ischemia and thrombosis.